VeriEquivBench: An Equivalence Score for Ground-Truth-Free Evaluation of Formally Verifiable Code: Introduction

 Large language models (LLMs) already possess substantial capacity for following natural-language instructions and executing a wide range of coding tasks \citep{codegen1,jain2024livecodebench,zhao2025absolute}.
 At the same time, the correctness of the generated code remains a concern \citep{cotroneo2024vulnerabilities,wang2025towards}, where functional errors cost users extra effort to debug and also pose significant risks in the safety-critical domain \citep{dalrymple2024towards}.
 A common solution is to evaluate generated code through unit tests \citep{jimenez2024swe,wang2025aethercodeevaluatingllmsability}.
 However, this process offers no provable guarantee of correctness, as insufficient unit test coverage can fail to detect critical errors \citep{yu2025utboost}.
 On the contrary, a verifiable system resolves the issue by co-generating formal specifications and code to formally verify the alignment with the natural language query intention ~\citep{sun2024clover}.
 Our work focuses on building an end-to-end agent for formal verification, for which we adopt Dafny~\citep{leino2010dafny}.
 It is an ideal choice as Dafny's automatic theorem prover \citep{de2008z3} eliminates the need for manual proof writing.
 Furthermore, its similarity to common languages like Python and C simplifies code transformation.

 While several benchmarks \citep{ye2025verina,thakur2025clever} target at building a reliable reasoning system by formally ensuring the exact code generation \citep{gyorgy2025beyond}, their progress is constrained by the reliance on manually-written, ground-truth specifications for evaluation.
-This formal annotation process is incredibly labour-intensive and requires deep expertise \citep{Misu2024}, which sets a barrier to scaling these benchmarks in both size and complexity.
+This formal annotation process is incredibly labour-intensive and requires deep expertise \citep{Misu2024}, which sets a barrier to broadly applying formal verification and scaling benchmarks in both size and complexity.
 As a result, prominent Dafny benchmarks, including DafnySynthesis \citep{Misu2024} and CloverBench \citep{sun2024clover}, contain only $215$ simple examples combined, insufficient for evaluating current LLMs' advanced reasoning abilities.
 Moreover, the reliance on expert annotation is not only a scaling bottleneck; it also leads to a reliability issue.
 An analysis \citep{sun2024clover} has figured that $10\%$ of expert-written specifications in DafnySynthesis are wrongly claimed as ground-truths, and our own review finds another $18\%$, containing errors or ambiguities.
 Such flaws undermine the validity of any benchmark that depends on a ground-truth solution.
+Therefore, our pipeline requires models to perform automatic formalization, rather than assuming that specifications are given solely for evaluating code quality.
 This raises a critical question: \textit{How can we reliably evaluate specifications' quality \textbf{without} depending on the ground-truth?} To answer this question, we make the following concrete technical contributions: